wojciech-borek/wojciech-borek/README.md

 ### Hi there 👋

-I'm a **Senior PHP Developer** specializing in backend architecture, legacy refactoring, and high-performance web applications.
+I'm a **PHP Developer** specializing in backend architecture, legacy refactoring, and high-performance web applications.

 ---